 Country-specific requirements should be complied with.
 Module 1 “legislation” can be approved/accredited but is unlikely to be “mutually recognised” as each country has transposed the Directive slightly differently.
 Country-specific requirements, such as authorisations for individual persons, or requirements for retrospective assessments, should be covered where required, and accreditation/approval should check these are covered adequately to ensure within-country consistency.

+This may be a one-way process.
+Institution A may recognize the training of institution B without depending on the corresponding recognition.
+Indeed, institution A may not provide training at all.

 What is acceptance?

 This is a process determining that training is suitable to fulfil the requirements without any external oversight.
 Establishments may have an internal system for quality assurance (particularly educational establishments).
 Internal systems without external oversight are insufficient to allow accreditation / approval in this context.
-Mutual recognition of such training will require significant input from the sending establishment or staff in the receiving establishment to ensure that delivery quality has been as preferred, effectively performing the role of the approver on a case-by-case basis.
+Mutual recognition of such training will require significant input from staff in the sending establishment or the receiving establishment.
+This is necessary to ensure that delivery quality has been sufficient, thus effectively performing the role of the approver on a case-by-case basis.
 If the requirements of this document are not followed it is likely that basic education and training would need to be repeated if the person moves.

 Acceptance can be performed by any of the following: Member State/regional authority or regional/local regulatory body delegated by them, or regional/local regulatory body, or other non-regulatory body, or Art 24(1)(c) person.